FrancescoDiCursi/YouTube-caretaker-Chrome-extension/README.md

 Scores will be computed in a given interval (e.g., once every 2 weeks).

 :warning: This is a prototype and some bugs may be present.
 This is a long-term annotation project for future attempts of automatic recognition of unsafe channels thorugh user/channel activties.
+:warning: This is extension is meant ONLY FOR PC (implemented from medium/large screens).

 ## How to use it
 1. Click on the "Code" button, download the zip and extract the "YouTube caretaker Chrome extension" folder